den-UXDI/bootstrap/readme.md

 There are a few different ways to accomplish this:

-1. CDN (Content Delivery Network - someone else hosts the library/framework and you access it via a URL):  [http://getbootstrap.com/getting-started/#download-cdn](http://getbootstrap.com/getting-started/#download-cdn).
-Where do we include these in our HTML file?
+1. CDN (Content Delivery Network) - someone else hosts the library/framework and you access it via a [URL](https://getbootstrap.com/docs/4.0/getting-started/download/).
-2. Download the actual CSS and JS files and link to them on your local computer - better for offline/local development.
+2. [Download](https://getbootstrap.com/docs/4.0/getting-started/download/) the actual CSS and JS files and link to them on your local computer - better for offline/local development.

 In this class, we'll keep it simple and stick with the CDN.

-<details><summary>Sample code</summary>
+As a result, our HTML page should look something like this:

 ```html
 <!DOCTYPE html>